LiveLike/livelike-docs/docs/Web SDK/getting-started-with-the-web-sdk.md

 npm i @livelike/engagementsdk
 ```

 Initialize the SDK with the `LiveLike.init` function.
-A <<glossary:Client ID>> is required to be passed as the `clientId` property of the function's object argument.
+A <Glossary>Client ID</Glossary> is required to be passed as the `clientId` property of the function's object argument.

 > 👍 Make sure you have a valid Client ID
 >
 > You'll need a Client ID for this step, which you learn how to do in [Retrieving Important Keys](doc:retrieving-important-keys).

 ```javascript